DaleMargel/Web-Survey/PlatformRendering.md

 - Heresy (+ siblings) - If you want to walk on the wild side.
 - Preact+HTM - if you want a compromise between the two.

 I choose Preact+HTM in order to have a lightweight environment that can leverage many of the tools built for React.
-Later I will try the heretical approach when I am able.
+I also plan on giving Heresy (or sibling) a try once I have sorted out which one(s) to use.

 [Next> Platform / Visual Design](PlatformVisualDesign.md#design)